 The Genomics Clinical Trials Centre is a facility dedicated to conducting new treatment clinical trials, situated in the centre of the Gold Coast at Mermaid Waters.

 The GCT Centre consists of a multi-disciplinary team actively involved in study design, recruitment, database creation and management, biostatistical analysis and reporting for research studies in Alzheimer’s disease, migraine, hypertension, breast, skin and prostate cancer, osteoporosis and multiple sclerosis.

-At present, there are 4 concurrent studies into Alzheimer’s disease, each taking a slightly different approach to unlocking this debilitating condition.
+At present, there are 2 concurrent studies into Alzheimer’s disease, each taking a slightly different approach to unlocking this debilitating condition.
 These studies are made possible by the contribution of the Gold Coast community whose seniors volunteer their time and effort toward these important trials.
-If you or someone you know is interested in participating in these studies, please contact our clinic for more information and see the below information on our current studies.
+Details of our current and past studies are outlined below.

 We are currently recruiting for a number of studies; if you or someone you know is interested in participating in these studies please contact our clinic for more information (07 5688 7170).